EmmaBurkett/CSE212-final-project/1-queue.md

 ## Dice Game
 In the 30's dice game the player rolls six dice which are displayed from highest to lowest.
-The player must keep the highest die and then decide if they want to keep the next highest die.
+The player must keep the highest die and then decide if they want to keep the next highest die or re-roll all six dice.

 Pay close attention to the functions enqueue_dice and dequeue_dice.